Dukbokki: Korean Spicy Rice Cakes

 Using a large wok or saucepan, heat the sesame oil over medium high heat.
 Add the carrots, zucchini and red bell peppers and saute for just a few minutes.
 Season with salt and pepper and cook for another minute or so.
 Add the water, brown sugar, gochujang and rice cakes.
 You want enough water to barely cover all of the rice cakes.
-Bring to a boil and then reduce to low and simmer for about 20 minutes.
+Bring to a boil and then reduce to low and simmer for about 10 to 15 minutes.
+(Check your rice cakes after 10 minutes.
+If they are tender, go ahead and add the ramen noodles.
+You don't want to overcook the rice cakes.)
 During the last 5 minutes, add in the mushrooms, fish cake (if using), and ramen noodles.

 At this point, if you want to or need to add in cornstarch, remove a few tablespoons of liquid directly from your wok and into a small bowl.
 Mix with 1 tablespoon of cornstarch until completely dissolved and then pour into the wok.
 Mix and allow to thicken a bit.
 You may not need the cornstarch to thicken so you can definitely skip this if desired.
 Add in the green onions and cook for another 2 minutes or so.
 Taste your sauce!
 Add more sugar and/or gochujang if needed.

-To serve: garnish with more green onion, sprinkle sesame seeds and serve immediately.
+To serve: garnish with more green onions, sprinkle sesame seeds and serve immediately.
 Enjoy!